millelog/resume-management/README.md

 ## Usage

 1. Maintain your master resume data:
-   Open `data/resumes/master.yaml` and keep it updated with your comprehensive personal information, work experience, education, and skills.
-This serves as your "source of truth" for all resume variations.
+   Copy `data/resumes/master.yaml.example` to `data/resumes/master.yaml` and keep it updated with your comprehensive personal information, work experience, education, and skills.
+This serves as your "source of truth" for all resume variations so make it quite extensive.

 2. Prepare job-specific resume data:
    a.
 Obtain the job description for the position you're applying to.